followmyutopia/devextreme-documentation/concepts/05 Widgets/DataGrid/10 Enhance Performance on Large Datasets/015 Deferred Selection.md

 - **Checking whether a row is selected**

-    Use the [isRowSelected(data)](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Methods/#isRowSelecteddata) method to find out whether a specific row is selected.
+    Use the [isRowSelected(data)](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Methods/#isRowSelecteddata) method to determine whether a row is selected.

 - **Getting the selected rows' data**

-    In the deferred mode, the [getSelectedRowsData()](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Methods/#getSelectedRowsData) and [getSelectedRowKeys()](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Methods/#getSelectedRowKeys) methods return a [native Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) or a [jQuery.Promise](http://api.jquery.com/Types/#Promise) when you use jQuery.
-Get the selected data within the callback function that resolves this object.
+    In deferred mode, the [getSelectedRowsData()](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Methods/#getSelectedRowsData) and [getSelectedRowKeys()](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Methods/#getSelectedRowKeys) methods return a [native Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) or a [jQuery.Promise](http://api.jquery.com/Types/#Promise) when you use jQuery.
+Get the data within the callback function that resolves the Promise.
+This is data before being processed in the **DataSource**.

 #include common-demobutton with {
     url: "/Demos/WidgetsGallery/Demo/Data_Grid/DeferredSelection/jQuery/Light/"